-- patients through the patient participation group (PPG) and through surveys and complaints received.
-However, the provider told us that the patient participation (PPG) was only used on a virtual basis by emailing the members.
-The practice manager told us that they were introducing regular meetings at the practice site in the near future to enable the PPG to meet formally in the practice every three months. - the NHS Friends and Family test, complaints and compliments received. - staff through staff meetings, appraisals and discussion.
-Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
+- patients through the 'virtual' patient participation group (VPPG) and through surveys and complaints received.
+However, the provider told us that the patient participation (VPPG) was only used on a virtual basis by emailing the members.
+The practice manager told us that they were introducing regular meetings at the practice site in the near future as part of their programme to join other practices in the area as a part of the 'Hull Health Forward Confederation' (HHFC).
+This is a joint project with eight local practices to merge as a federation to allow patients improved choice of health care support and services. - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
 Staff told us they felt involved and engaged to improve how the practice was run.